Apps4LifeLLC/CureAphantasia/Dictionary.md

 • **Conceptual Thinking** - Thoughts which are structured based on platonic properties (eg Spatial, Orientation, Motion, etc).

+• **Emotional Thinking** - Thoughts which are structured based on emotional feelings.

 ----

 # Mental Mechanisms